The Center for Discovery’s Lifestyle Medicine Approach

 Energy Regulation includes physical activity, sleep and daily routines that are designed to regulate the body and brain to improve health, functioning and learning.
 Each individual is prescribed a daily dose of vigorous exercise and is given a visually sequenced schedule of his/her activities in an effort to reduce stress on the body and brain.
 Knowing what is expected of you during the day reduces stress and anxiety.
 Exercise is also well established as a method to improve health, sleep, attention, motivation, and at the same time, it helps to decrease maladaptive behavior and anxiety.
 A program called the ENERGym® has been developed at The Center for individuals to engage in meaningful exercise programs throughout the four seasons.
 Sleep is extremely important for people of all ages, and staff is trained to help promote sleep through various activities that occur prior to bedtime.

-Emotional Regulation is the ability to adjust to both negative and positive emotions based on experiences, and is a critical skill for people enrolled in the program.
+Emotional Regulation is the ability to adjust to both negative and positive emotions based on experiences, and is a critical skill for children enrolled in the program.
 Emotional self-regulation is very complex because in order to control your emotions you need to be able to hold back temper, and/or rev up your emotions at will.
 All people need to learn to control their internal body and brain states in response to a variety of situations.
 At The Center, individuals are taught this skill through the creative arts including music, drama, plays, and through programs such as yoga and progressive muscle relaxation.
 Additionally, individuals participate in Skill-Based Treatment led by our behavior analysts to learn appropriate alternatives to challenging behaviors.
 The Center for Discovery® utilizes the Zones of Regulation program as well as other curriculums to teach students how to better understand their emotions and those of others, and to employ coping skills when needed.
 The ability to be in nature, which is integral to The Center’s program, also helps individuals learn emotional regulation.